dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 >
 > (It's obviously not Google's fault, LOL)

-I'm sure this won't look bad at all to those subsequent generations in history wrestling with crippling nihilism and a world [who gangraped an Einstein on a "train" to Dashau](https://twitter.com/search?q=einstein%20%40dcunit3d&src=typd).
+I'm sure this won't look tragically horrible in any way to those subsequent generations in history wrestling with crippling nihilism and a world [who gangraped an Einstein on a "train" to Dashau](https://twitter.com/search?q=einstein%20%40dcunit3d&src=typd).
 Don't listen to me though.
 The social justice warriors -- viz. the [sadly naive pawns of